fusefactory/ofxFastParticleSystem/README.md

 # ofxFastParticleSystem

 OpenFrameworks addon for GPU particle system written in GLSL with the possibility to use different update shader.

-Based from the great [ofxGpuParticleSystem](https://github.com/neilmendoza/ofxGpuParticles).
+Based on the great [ofxGpuParticleSystem](https://github.com/neilmendoza/ofxGpuParticles).

-With ofxFastParticleSystem we add the possibility to use separate udpate and draw shader to be more clear and scalable using separate shaders files.
+With ofxFastParticleSystem, we add the possibility to use a separate update and draw shader to be more clear and scalable using separate shaders files.

-This addons is the core for our interactive multimedia performance [Dökk](http://fuseworks.it/en/project/dokk-en/).
+This addon is the core for our interactive multimedia performance [Dökk](http://fuseworks.it/en/project/dokk-en/).

 ## Compatibility